 If you have leftover cucumber salad, place it in an airtight container, and keep it in the fridge for best results.
 While some note that this dish is best served fresh, I’ve noticed that it’s still fairly crunchy after being in the fridge for a day or two.
 Unlike other “salads” cucumber is rather resilient even after sitting in the salad dressing.

-Easy Chinese Cucumber Salad Recipe (Smashed, Spicy & Garlicky)
+Easy Chinese Cucumber Salad Recipe (Smashed & Spicy)

 - 220 g persian cucumbers (each one weighs about 55 g)